monikavar23/fetchassesment/README.md

 - choose format of bosy as JSON
 - send request
-- you will see ID on the terminal testing points generation usinng postman:
+- you will see ID on the terminal
+{testing points generation usinng postman:}
 - enusre python code is running
 - select GET request on postman
 - add http://127.0.0.1:105/receipts//points as url (in place of add df9b6eb0-ab0c-11ed-971a-1e00da34dd31)